hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 There can be as many test targets as you like in a project.
 Moving test case classes (files) between targets is easy, and you can consolidate all your tests in one target later.
 That shouldn't block you from starting to add new tests now!

+To prevent the newly created test target from getting abandoned and broken, make sure to keep the tests up to date and to execute them regularly.
+Read the next section to find out how.

-### When and where to run tests
+## When, where and how to run tests

 Tests can be run locally or on a remote machine.
-A remote machine is usually managed by a CI (continious integration) system, which pulls the code from the source control system, executes the tests and reports the results.
-Xcode Cloud will allow to execute tests on remote machines right from within Xcode.
+A remote machine is usually managed by a CI (continious integration) system.
+The machine pulls the code from the source control system, executes the tests and reports the results.
+There are many third-party CI systems that support macOS machines: GitHub Actions, CircleCI, Bitrise, Travis CI.
+[Xcode Cloud](https://developer.apple.com/documentation/Xcode/About-Continuous-Integration-and-Delivery-with-Xcode-Cloud) will allow to execute tests on remote machines right from within Xcode.

+There are a few ways _how_ to run your test suite.
+You could run tests manually or via the command line.
+A test suite can be executed via the command line, with the help of tools such as the built-in `xcodebuild` or the powerful  [fastlane](https://docs.fastlane.tools/getting-started/ios/running-tests/).
+Usually you only need to use command-line tools when executing tests remotely via a CI system.

-The _when_ also has multiple options: you can run manually on-demand (essentially whenever you remember to do it), before merging a feature branch, on each pull request (if you practice that), or even on or before every commit.
+The _when_ also has multiple options: you can run manually on-demand (essentially whenever you remember to do it), before merging a feature branch, on each pull request (if you practice that), or even before or after every commit.

+When you're just starting out with testing, you can trigger tests manually in Xcode by using the **Test** action.

-In my opinion, the optimal setup even for solo developers is to create pull requests for each merge, and to execute tests on every pull request automatically via a CI system.
+The optimal setup for long-running projects, even for solo developers, is to create pull requests for each merge, and to execute tests on every pull request automatically via a CI system.
+This way it's easy to roll back to the last working version, and you can work on something else while the tests are running in the cloud.
+If you're already hosting your code on GitHub, GitHub Actions is the easiest choice.

 If learning how to configure a CI system is not on the top of your priorities (which is totally fine), I recommend running tests locally before pushing your changes to remote or at least before merging a branch.

+> To get started with GitHub Actions, I recommend this beginner-friendly short setup guide: [Creating Basic GitHub Actions For Testing with Xcode](https://dev.to/ezra_black_/creating-basic-github-actions-for-testing-xcode-40ld).

 ## Is it _testing_ or _unit testing_?

 Testing in general describes the process of verifying correctness of software.
 Then we distinguish between automated testing and manual testing.

-_Unit tests_ are the kind of automated tests that verify correctness of implementation of individual units of code - classes, structs, functions.
+_Unit tests_ are the kind of automated tests that verify correctness of implementation of individual units of code - such as classes, structs, or functions.
 If we only have unit tests, we have to trust that the _units_ are put together correctly to make a functioning app.
 _Integration tests_ verify that units work together correctly. _End-to-end tests_ are even more high-level automated tests that verify the system as a whole, including server-side connection. _UI tests_ verify app's interface.
 This is what's called _The Testing Pyramid_.
 If you want to learn more, read [The Practical Test Pyramid by Martin Fowler](https://martinfowler.com/articles/practical-test-pyramid.html).

 We write all of these test types with XCTest framework by creating `XCTestCase` subclasses.
 Writing UI tests requires us to use special `XCUIApplication` API, but the rest of the test types are very semantic.
-Depending on which part of your code you are testing, you call it unit, integration, or end-to-end test.
+Depending on which part of your code you are testing, you call it a unit, integration, or an end-to-end test.

 Unit tests are small and there are usually many of them, and they usually comprise the majority of the test suite.
 Because of that, the words _testing_ and _unit testing_ are sometimes used interchangeably.